Prepare for School

 - Allow your child to take a break and play after school before they start their homework.
 Exercise is vital to their mental health.
 Click here for some child-friendly exercise ideas.

-- Be Sure Check Your Own “Mental Temperature”
+- Be Sure to Check Your Own “Mental Temperature”

 Children are not the only ones with back-to-school anxiety.
 As a parent, you may be stressing about your child’s ability to make friends, your child’s difficulty with school subjects, your child’s safety, etc. Click here for some healthy coping mechanisms for stress.